 Structure and Leadership

 A 1969 amendment to the US Foreign Assistance Act of 1961 (P.L.
 87-195) provides the basis for OPIC’s governance structure, vesting the agency’s powers in a board of directors.
 The board provides policy guidance to OPIC, and projects considered major or risky must secure its approval.
-All members of the agency’s board of directors are appointed by the president of the United States and confirmed by the US Senate.
+All members of the agency’s board of directors, including the president and CEO of the OPIC, are appointed by the president of the United States and confirmed by the US Senate.
 The board is composed of seven members from the government and eight from the private sector.

 Government members.
 Three seats on OPIC’s board are designated for specific officials: OPIC’s president/CEO, the administrator of USAID, and the US trade representative or deputy US trade representative.
 The remaining four seats must be filled by senior government officials, including a representative from the Department of Labor.